TypNull/WebsiteScraper/README.md

 An example for a website is provided in the repository.
 You can refer to this example for a better understanding of how to use the WebsiteScraper library in your own projects.

 Please note that the example provided may need to be modified based on the structure and requirements of the specific website you are targeting.

+Easily add your own websites with the Website Creator WPF application.

 ## Contributing